dacrypt/sm-monitor/README.md

 The script will autoconfigure itself and will run at startup.

 # Update
-It will autoupdate form git everytime it runs.
+It will autoupdate from the git repository everytime it runs.
 You can update it manually executing 'cd /root/sm-monitor/ && git pull origin master'

 # Supported miner logs